I, poor romantic, held her heel

 And which the real?

-We are busy working to bring Dylan Thomas's "Cabaret" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Dylan Thomas's "Cabaret" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "Cabaret" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.